mthebert/angular_eventsv2/README.md

 ## Node.JS

 For serving up my web app, I'll be using [Node.JS](http://nodejs.org/) while I develop locally.
+(See notes below for issues needed to resolve)

 ## JSON